 Direct PLUS Loans

-Direct Subsidized Loans are those which are designed to help students who have a financial need, although this ‘need’ isn’t clearly defined.
+Direct Subsidized Loans are those loans given by US Department of Education which are designed to help students who have a financial need, although this ‘need’ isn’t clearly defined.
 It can be possible that this need is evaluated based on the financial situation of the applicant during the particular year of the loan application.

 Direct Unsubsidized Loans aren’t specifically designed for those indicating financial need.
 In principle, everyone who has filled out a FAFSA form is eligible for an unsubsidized loan if they attend school at least part-time and if they haven’t received this loan in the past and are currently over the borrowing limit.
 This limit is determined by the US Department of Education.

-Direct PLUS loans are designed specifically for the students who are working towards a graduate degree and do not have a poor credit history.
+Direct PLUS loans are loans by the US Department of Education designed specifically for the students who are working towards a graduate degree and do not have a poor credit history.
 Parents can also get Parent PLUS Loans for their children.

 Now since you know the various federal loans available, it should be kept in mind that someday you will have to repay these loans.